therealjflf/hesutils/docs/hes_homepaths.rst

 The Hesutils provide powerful, sophisticated, multi-layered, flexible, software-defined, user-extensible and grossly overkill mechanisms of home path modification.
 Those can generate the export and mount paths by modifying the passwd paths, or replace them with arbitrary values.

-As the non-FILSYS case is a slightly simpler version of the FILSYS case, both are documented in `FILSYS records <hes_filsys.rst>`__.
+As the non-FILSYS case is a slightly simpler version of the FILSYS case, both are documented in `Homepaths and FILSYS records <hes_filsys.rst>`__.